roytang/blog/content/quotes/tic.md

 ### 114

-<jaeger> excited lang ako magtrabaho kanina
+&lt;jaeger&gt; excited lang ako magtrabaho kanina

-<jaeger> but now i'm tired
+&lt;jaeger&gt; but now i'm tired

 ---

 ### 115

 * macho do you find it funny that people hold on to their handsfree headset while speaking to the person on the other end of the line?

-<jaeger> parang si professor x lang pag ginagamit ung telepathy
+&lt;jaeger&gt; parang si professor x lang pag ginagamit ung telepathy

-<jaeger> kelangan hawakan ung gilid ng ulo
+&lt;jaeger&gt; kelangan hawakan ung gilid ng ulo

 ---

 ### 116

-if you dont know whether you need to set it to true, you probably don't

 ---